-That man is Jason Licht, the Arizona Cardinals' vice president of player personnel and a part of four Super Bowl teams in his 19-year NFL career.
+Jason Licht, the Arizona Cardinals' director of player personnel and a part of four Super Bowl teams in his NFL career, has been chosen as the Bucs' new general manager, the team officially confirmed Tuesday night.